DaryeDev/LootsTools/docs/docs/cards/normalCards.md

 ### Gift Chest

-Having a "*You won a Chest*" Card in any streamer's Streamloots Collection is very common, and a strike of luck always gets a smile on the spectator's face, but it always interrupts the action on the stream; here's the Solution: (Also as easy as one command ;D)
+Having a "*You won a Chest*" Card in any streamer's Streamloots Collection is very common, and a strike of luck always gets a smile on the viewer's face, but it always interrupts the action on the stream; here's the Solution: (Also as easy as one command ;D)

-( If you have **[LootsTrading]("../additionalFeatures/lootsTrading")** enabled, you can copy the card by clicking here, without writing anything or downloading nothing: [[Gift Chest](lootstools://copyCard/5e692668982ade003456a0c2)] )
+You can copy this card with **[LootsTrading](../../additionalFeatures/lootsTrading)** clicking here:  [[Gift Chest](lootstools://copyCard/5e692668982ade003456a0c2)]

     CHEST {user} 1